 If you’re having trouble registering for your GST/HST account, contact a tax professional for help.

-You can expect your email for each quarter by the dates below:
+You can expect your earnings summary for each quarter to be published in your Dashboard by the dates below:

-Fourth quarter: sent by the end of the following January
+Fourth quarter: By the end of the following January

 You’ll see the following sections on your Lyft quarterly earnings summary: